 Adoptions from countries that have not signed the Hague Convention follow a different non-Hague process.
 Non-Hague countries that participate in intercountry adoption have different standards, often agreed upon independently between sending and receiving nations.
-Recently, A U.S. law, the Universal Accreditation Act (UAA), held that adoption service providers working with prospective adoptive parents in non-Hague adoptions must comply with the same accreditation requirement and standards for all children, regardless of their country of origin.
+The Universal Accreditation Act (UAA), requires that adoption service providers working with prospective adoptive parents in non-Hague adoptions must comply with the same accreditation requirement and standards for all children, regardless of their country of origin.

 Resources from National Council For Adoption

 - Adoption Advocate No. 140: Choosing an Adoption Professional

 - Adoption Advocate No. 136: Larger Than Intercountry Adoption